initbiz/selenium2tests-plugin/README.md

 You can keep test files wherever you want, but `.gitignore` of the plugin will exclude all files from `/tests` except those in `/tests/examples`.

 ## "`must be an instance of Exception, instance of Error given`"
 The problem is with old version `phpunit` and `phpunit-selenium` extensions using by OctoberCMS.
-If you want to get nice error messages you have to update it in `composer.json` `require-dev` section.
+If you want to get nice error messages you have to update it in OctoberCMS's `composer.json` `require-dev` section.
 It can be the newest one, so you can just change the `~` with `>` in `phpunit` and `phpunit-selenium`.